 - The back gates are only open from 8:10 - 8:27 a.m. and from 2:38 – 2:55 p.m..
 At all other times, you must access the school from El Apajo.
 Please note – the gate is not open when it’s raining.

-- Students will not be allowed to wait at the horse stables after gates close at 2:55 pm.
+- Students are not allowed to wait at the horse stables.

 The Solana Santa Fe Parent Teacher Organization (PTO) is an integral part of the school. the PTO is dedicated to supporting the children and community of Solana Santa Fe School.
 To reach these goals, our PTO members volunteer many hours and raise funds to support classrooms, encourage communication, and develop community spirit.
 PTO donations support our science, art, PE, media center, and computer specialists, as well as various enrichment and cultural projects throughout the year.
 Please refer to our PTO webpage for additional details and information.